Welcome to the Neueder lab!

 'omics

 We generate and analyse 'big data' in the context of HD.
-These datasets come from various biological sources and we use advanced network based bioinformatics to evaluate and integrate the 'omics datasets.
+These datasets come from various biological sources and we use state-of-the-art technologies and bioinformatics to evaluate and integrate the 'omics datasets.

 RNA biology

-We are interested in the contribution of RNA based mechanisms to cell (type specific) toxicity in HD.
-In particluar we try to unravel mechanisms that contribute to the incomplete splicing of the HTT mRNA.
+We are interested in the contribution of RNA-based mechanisms to cell (type specific) toxicity in HD.
+In particular we try to unravel mechanisms that contribute to the incomplete splicing of the HTT mRNA.

 Extracellular Vesicles